-First Trust Developed Markets ex-US AlphaDEX Fund (NASDAQ:FDT - Get Free Report) was the recipient of a large decline in short interest in the month of April.
+First Trust Developed Markets ex-US AlphaDEX Fund (NASDAQ:FDT - Get Free Report) was the target of a significant decline in short interest in the month of April.
 As of April 15th, there was short interest totalling 700 shares, a decline of 94.8% from the March 31st total of 13,500 shares.
-Currently, 0.0% of the shares of the company are short sold.
-Based on an average trading volume of 40,800 shares, the short-interest ratio is presently 0.0 days.
+Approximately 0.0% of the shares of the company are short sold.
+Based on an average trading volume of 40,800 shares, the days-to-cover ratio is presently 0.0 days.

-First Trust Developed Markets ex-US AlphaDEX Fund Trading Up 0.4 %
+First Trust Developed Markets ex-US AlphaDEX Fund Stock Down 0.9 %

 First Trust Developed Markets ex-US AlphaDEX Fund Cuts Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Monday, March 31st.
-Stockholders of record on Thursday, March 27th were given a dividend of $0.1074 per share.
-The ex-dividend date of this dividend was Thursday, March 27th.
-This represents a $0.43 dividend on an annualized basis and a dividend yield of 0.71%.
+The business also recently announced a quarterly dividend, which was paid on Monday, March 31st.
+Investors of record on Thursday, March 27th were paid a $0.1074 dividend.
+This represents a $0.43 annualized dividend and a dividend yield of 0.71%.
+The ex-dividend date was Thursday, March 27th.

 About First Trust Developed Markets ex-US AlphaDEX Fund